 Hiring from our community is a key focus for all our partners here at Terminal B. Working with the Council of Airport Opportunity, a nonprofit that addresses the employment needs of the communities surrounding the New York and New Jersey Metropolitan airports, we promote job opportunities and hiring events across their wide-reaching network of local candidates.
-They are a wonderful resource and partner.
+They are wonderful resources and partners.
 Anyone interested in jobs here at Terminal B – or any of the local airports – can see a list of open positions and register for updates at www.caonynj.com.

 3 Does LaGuardia Gateway Partners use local contractors, vendors, and suppliers within concessions and maintenance at the terminal?

 Supporting local businesses in our community is a priority for us.
 From a concessions standpoint, Marshall Retail Group, which operates both our District Market and Bowery Bay Shops, partners with the Queens Economic Development Corporation (QEDC) to feature Made in Queens (MIQ) products in their stores.

 We also are proud to have just opened a Sweetleaf Coffee in our western concourse, a Queens favorite brand.
 Also, we currently have two commercial opportunities open for bid in the Arrivals & Departures Hall for both Desserts & Coffee and a Quick Service Restaurant.
 Both opportunities are for Airport Certified Disadvantaged Business Enterprises (ACDBE) and submissions are due by July 31st.